QNAP Systems Inc. patched vulnerabilities that could have enabled attackers to take control of its network-attached...

 The most serious of the QNAP vulnerabilities were found in version 4.2.4 of QTS, the Linux-based operating system running on QNAP network-attached storage (NAS) devices.
 All the devices were connected to a network that provided access to a heterogeneous group of clients.

-These vulnerabilities -- tracked as CVE-2017-6359 and CVE-2017-6360 -- received the highest Common Vulnerability Scoring System (CVSS) severity score of 10, meaning the vulnerabilities were network-exploitable with low complexity attacks and no authentication required.
+These security vulnerabilities -- tracked as CVE-2017-6359 and CVE-2017-6360 -- received the highest Common Vulnerability Scoring System (CVSS) severity score of 10, meaning the vulnerabilities were network-exploitable with low complexity attacks and no authentication required.
 The attacker could exploit the authentication bypass vulnerability by gaining root access to take control of the affected devices.

 The victims would not be able to access the system resources that they needed to properly manage the devices.
 The system would completely shut down.
 All data would be lost if the victim didn't regularly back it up.